 3. Drop off food waste at your city or town’s recycling center or transfer station.
 Click here to learn more!

-4. Register for the Curbside Food Scraps Collection Program.
+5. Register for the Curbside Food Scraps Collection Program.
 The Curbside Food Scraps Collection Program can help reduce household waste by up to 30%.
 Residents who pay for this service will have food scraps picked up by Black Earth Compost on a weekly or biweekly basis at their home for a fee.
 The program currently serves portions of Dartmouth.
-Pre-register at BlackEarthCompost.com.
+Residents of New Bedford, and other areas of Dartmouth, can pre-register to show interest.
+A minimum number of residents must participate to start the program in new areas.
+Register or pre-register at BlackEarthCompost.com.